|

 SWCPC 541

-Collection contains images of earth moving equipment and two men
+Collection contains images of earth moving equipment and two men inspecting rock

-inspecting rock outcropping.
-Bulks with earth moving equipment.
+outcropping.
+Bulks with earth-moving equipment.

-Born in 1895 in Denver, Colorado, Vincent Charles Perini, Jr. became a well known
+Born in 1895 in Denver, Colorado, Vincent Charles Perini, Jr. became a well

-Enterprises, in Abilene, Texas.
+He operated Perini Enterprises, in Abilene, Texas.

 Perkins, John S.

-Photograph collection, 1894
+Photograph Collection, 1894

 1 photo

-SWCPC 15, E4
+SWCPC 15 E4

-Consists of a photograph of John S. Perkins (1894).
+Consists of a photograph of John S. Perkins (1894), who came with his family to

-and Runnels Counties and, in 1913, they to Ballinger.
-Perkins was elected sheriff of
+1913, to Ballinger, Texas.
+Perkins was elected sheriff of Runnels County in 1914

-Runnels County in 1914 and served several terms.
+and served several terms.

 Perkins, Myra

-Photograph collection, 1891-1909
+Photograph Collection, 1891-1909

 25 copy prints, 28 copy negatives

-The collection consists of photographs of Lubbock, Texas (1891-1909),
+The collection consists of photographs of Lubbock, Texas (1891-1909), and bulks

-and bulks with photographs of business enterprises and public buildings during the
+with photographs of business enterprises and public buildings during the

 pioneering era in Lubbock (1891-1909).
-It also contains a group portrait of the Lubbock
+It also contains a group portrait of the

-County organizers (1908) and a July 4th barbeque (1899).
+Lubbock County organizers (1908) and a July 4th barbeque (1899).

-University.
-The work, entitled "Pioneer Lubbock, 1891-1909," chronicled the
+Texas Tech University.
+The work, entitled "Pioneer Lubbock, 1891-1909,"

-founding and early years of the city on the plains.
-The photographs in this collection
+chronicled the founding and early years of the city on the plains.
+The

-were collected by Ms. Perkins for her thesis.
+photographs in this collection were collected by Ms. Perkins for her thesis.

 Perkins, Yvonne S.